AlgoGenesis/C/Linked_list/Circular_Linked_list/insertion/at_the_start/readme.md

 ## Insertion at the Beginning

-The `insertAtStart` function allows you to add a new node to the beginning of the linked list.
+The `insertAtStart` function allows you to add a new node to the beginning of the circular linked list.
 The steps involved in this process are as follows:

-1. **Memory Allocation**: Allocate memory for the new node.
+1. **Memory Allocation**: Allocate memory for the new_node.
-2. **Data Assignment**: Assign the provided data to the new node.
+2. **Data Assignment**: Assign the provided data to the new_node.
-3. **Update Next Pointer**: Make the new node point to the current head of the list (the first node).
+3. **Update Next Pointer**: Make the new_node point to the current head of the list (the first node).
 4. **Update Head**: Move the head of the list to point to the new node, effectively making it the first node.

 ## Display the List

-The `display` function is used to traverse the linked list and print the data of each node.
-It continues until the end of the list is reached (i.e., when the next pointer is `NULL`).
-The output format shows the data values of the nodes followed by an arrow, ending with `NULL` to indicate the end of the list.
+The `display` function traverses the linked list and prints the data of each node.
+It continues until the end of the list is reached (i.e., when the next pointer is points to the `head` again after printing the complete list).
+The output format shows the data values of the nodes followed by an arrow, ending with `Back to head` to indicate the end of the list i.e., again pointing to the start of list (head).

 ## Full Example